Russman Law Offices

 In New Hampshire, a wrongful death claim must be filed within three years of the date of the death.

 Schedule a free consultation with our wrongful death attorney to discuss obtaining justice for your loved one.
-We don’t charge any fees until we’ve resolved your case.
+We don't charge any fees unless we resolve your case in your favor.